nfour/xcomponent/README.md

 import { X } from '@n4s/xcomponent'

 export class MyComponentState {
-  props = new X.Value({ someProp: 0 }) // Here we store the component's props, but observable
+  props = { someProp: 0 } // Init the props with some default value for observability & type inference
   count = new X.Value(0)

   get combinedNumber() {